theflockers/release-service-bundles/pipelines/managed/rh-advisories/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                                              | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                     | No       | -                                                         |

+## Changes in 1.6.0
+* Add new parameter `schema` to the `check-data-keys` task.
+* Add new systems pyxis,mapping & signing to the task.

 ## Changes in 1.5.7
 * new mandatory parameter `dataPath` added to `create-pyxis-image` task